Download practice tests: CCNA certification exams

 The above is the broadcast address for a given subnet (192.189.210.078).
 Under Classful routing, the broadcast address would have been 192.189.210.255.

 Note that by using Subnetting, we are able to increase the number of networks available within a given IP address.
-On the otherhand, we will be loosing the number of hosts available within a subnet to 2or 16 hosts per subnet.
+On the otherhand, we will be loosing the number of hosts available within a subnet to 24 or 16 hosts per subnet.
 Again, all zeros, and all ones host addresses are traditionally reserved for other purposes.

 CIDR (Classless InterDomain Routing) notation: Subnet mask is also represented as below: